driusan/dewm/src/WindowManaging.md

 What we need is to know if any children's structure changed.

-Looking to our trusty taowm yet again, we see that when managing windows it
+Looking to our trusty taowm again, we see that when managing windows it
 does:

 ```go